Health and Safety

 At Canterbury School, we agree that having school together in person is vital to the intellectual, physical, and socio-emotional health of our students.
-We will start the school year together, but to remain together, we must remain healthy as a community.
+We have started the school year together, but to remain together, we must remain healthy as a community.
 We must all take responsibility for our community’s health through safe and careful actions and responsible travel away from school.
 Otherwise, the health and safety mitigations we take when on campus will be rendered ineffective.

 Additionally, while the safety of our students and families is paramount, in order to be able to do great things together on campus, we need a healthy staff.
 As much as the children, these policies are intended to protect our teachers and administrators who are committed to being on campus with our students, as well as parents and other family members at home.

-- We will share in the responsibility for making sure students come to school healthy with a combination of at-home screening and screening by faculty at school.
+- We share in the responsibility for making sure students come to school healthy with a combination of at-home screening and screening by faculty at school.